iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 Sometimes you can't connect to the xiaomi cloud.
 Please open Browser, go to Mihome and login.
 Enter the code you received via mail.
 After that, the connection should work.

+PLease be sure, that you robot is connected with the Mihome App and NOT with the Roborock App

+### No connection with S7
+Currently there is a problem, if the robot and ioBroker are not use the same subnet.

 ## Configuration
 Currently, finding the token is the biggest problem.
 One option to extract the token is using this utility: https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor